Moses Farrow defends Woody Allen, says mother Mia Farrow was abusive

 "I was defeated, deflated, beaten and beaten down.
 Mia had stripped me of my voice and my sense of self.
 It was clear that if I stepped even slightly outside her carefully crafted reality, she would not tolerate it.
 It was an upbringing that made me, paradoxically, both fiercely loyal and obedient to her, as well as deeply afraid," he wrote.

-"This is an attempt to deflect from a credible allegation made by an adult woman, by trying to impugn my mother who has only ever been supportive of me and my siblings," she said in a statement to People magazine.
+"This is an attempt to deflect from a credible allegation made by an adult woman, by trying to impugn my mother who has only ever been supportive of me and my siblings," she said.

-“My brother is dead to me,” Dylan told the magazine.
+“My brother is dead to me,” Dylan added.
 "This is such a betrayal to me and my whole family.
 My memories are the truth and they are mine and I will live with that for the rest of my life.”

+And Ronan Farrow, Dylan and Moses' brother, called the blog post another effort in "the repeated campaign to discredit my sister, often by attacking our mother."

+"My mother did an extraordinary job raising us, and none of my siblings with whom I've spoken ever witnessed anything but love and care from a single mom who went through hell to keep her kids safe," he said.